rcrowther/django-img/README.md

 ### Automatic deletion of reform objects
 Reforms are treated as objects generated automatically, so automatic deletion is not controversial.
 Moreover, the template tag accesses reforms through the Image model.
 If the original image model is removed, the reforms will not display.

-The core application removes reforms by default.
+The core application removes reform models by default.
 So will custom repositories, as long as the 'image' foreign key is set to CASCADE.

 ### Automatic deletion of files
 The application provides a signals solution.
-There is no way to 'inherit' this behaviour.
-It must be implemented for each image repository.

 #### Auto-delete Reform files
-Place this in the ready() method of the application,

-    from image.signals import register_file_delete_handlers

-    class NewsConfig(AppConfig):
-        ...

-        def ready(self):
-            super().ready()
-            from news_article.models import NewsArticleReform
-            register_reform_delete_handler(NewsArticleReform)
+Reform files are deleted with the reform.
+There is nothing else to do.

-#### Auto-delete Image and Reform files
+#### Auto-delete Image files
-Place this in the ready() method of the application,

-    from image.signals import register_file_delete_handlers

-    class NewsConfig(AppConfig):
-        ...

-        def ready(self):
-            super().ready()
-            from news_article.models import NewsArticleImage, NewsArticleReform
-            register_file_delete_handler(NewsArticleImage, NewsArticleReform)
+Image file deletion is optional.
+Set the Image attribute 'auto_delete_files=True' to auto delete.

 ### Default behaviour
 By default, the core repository will not auto-delete the files associated with Images.
 It will auto-delete Reform models, and the reform files.
-This behaviour is not inherited by custom repositories.